Tips When Buying Walk-In Baths

-You are better to use a vertical Australian Standards Approved external grab bar above the bath, with an attached, sliding, removable shower head on a flexi hose as shown below.
+You are better to use a vertical Australian Standards Approved external grab bar above the bath, with an attached, sliding, removable shower head on a flexi hose as shown on the right.

 Your plumber can supply these for about $350.
 They are easy to fit, as the flexi-hose screws into the existing shower outlet.

 Again, the worlds’ major walk-in bath suppliers, Seabridge Bathing and Premier Baths use this method, as it is far better, safer and easier to use.

 The type of shower to use with a walk-in bath is shown on right.

 6. Will it fit through the doors in your house?

 A standard door is 2’8″ wide [81cm] less the door jambs giving you about 31″[79 cm].
 If the smallest dimension of a bath you are looking at is over 30″ [76cm] you may not get it through your doors; check this.